substation-beta/ssb_book/src/4_specification.md

 ### Geometry
 #### mode
 Geometry type to draw.
-The geometry will be all text that is not written in a style-tag.
-Default mode is text.
+Every character in a line that is not within squared brackets will be interpreted and rendered as geometry according to this mode.

 `[mode=text]`
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.